akka/akka/akka-docs/src/main/paradox/typed/dispatchers.md

 ### Solution: Dedicated dispatcher for blocking operations

-One of the most efficient methods of isolating the blocking behavior, such that it does not impact the rest of the system, is to prepare and use a dedicated dispatcher for all those blocking operations.
+An efficient method of isolating the blocking behavior, such that it does not impact the rest of the system, is to prepare and use a dedicated dispatcher for all those blocking operations.
 This technique is often referred to as "bulk-heading" or simply "isolating blocking".